What is Financial Modeling?

 - Focus on important issues

 Thanks for reading our guide to financial modeling for beginners (and “dummies”).
 For more advanced instruction, please see CFI’s financial modeling courses.

 How to get a job in financial modeling?

-There are a wide range of corporate finance jobs that require financial modeling skills.
-If you’re interested in financial planning & analysis (FP&A), equity research, investment banking, private equity or corporate development, explore CFI’s CAREER MAP to find the best job path for you.
+There is a wide range of corporate finance jobs that require financial modeling skills.
+If you’re interested in financial planning & analysis (FP&A), equity research, investment banking, private equity, or corporate development, explore CFI’s Career Map to find the best career path for you.

 Thank you for reading CFI’s guide to Financial Modeling for Beginners.
 To help advance your career, see the following CFI resources: